dh1tw/dh1tw.de/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md

 ```

-In order to compile the program for `arm64` you just need to call from the source directory:
+To compile the program for `arm64` you just need to call from the source directory:

 ```bash